d4rkeagle65/lollipop-sleeplog/README.md

 I use a Lollipop Baby Camera along with Baby Buddy, and wanted to get the sleep data from the camera app into Baby Buddy.

-I discovered that Lollipop stores a sqlite3 database in their Android data directory, and I can easilt read it.
+I discovered that Lollipop stores a sqlite3 database in their Android data directory, and I can easily read it as it is a sqlite3 database.

 This code is messy but works for me.
 I will clean it up in the future.
 I have this running hourly w/ a crontab entry.